The magnificent lion: the symbol of Africa species:

-Lions are the most sociable of all big cats.
+Lions are mammals and the most sociable of all big cats.
 They live in groups called prides, which usually consist of related females and their cubs.
 Dominant males, with their flowing manes (a sign of virility), fight to maintain breeding rights.

 African lions used to be spread across most of the continent, but now are only found in sub-Saharan Africa, with 80% in eastern or southern Africa.
 Three of the five largest populations are in Tanzania.
 Lions have disappeared from 12 sub-Saharan countries in recent decades.